-As an owner operator ourselves, with 37 years of experience operating most business aviation types from the Airbus ACJ series to the venerable Beechcraft King Air, we know the highs, lows and challenges of owning and managing aircraft.
+As an owner operator ourselves, with 37 years of experience operating most business aviation types from the Airbus ACJ series to the venerable Beechcraft King Air, we know the highs, lows and challenges of business aviation aircraft management.

 Our aircraft management service is designed to take that accumulated experience and ensure that you have a partner that:

-“Gama Aviation provides an excellent an aircraft management service.
+“Gama Aviation provides an excellent an business aviation aircraft management service.
 Communication is good, they manage costs extremely well and I would not hesitate in recommending them.”

 Bombardier Global 5000 owner

 Aircraft management is the term used to describe all of the services that are offered through a company that will operate your aircraft (we can at times refer to ourselves as ‘operators’).
 As the owner you’ll require the aircraft management company to provide all the services required to fly the aircraft, everything from sourcing and managing the pilots and flight attendants to making sure the aircraft is compliant with airworthiness regulations.